ismailof/mopidy-json-client/README.rst

 =====

 mopidy-json-client provides two main classes:
-   - '::class::MopidyClient' : manages the connection and methods to the Mopidy Server
+   - 'MopidyClient' : manages the connection and methods to the Mopidy Server
-   - '::class::SimpleListener' : event handler
+   - 'MopidyListener' : event handler

+To ilustrate the use of the module, two examples are provided:
-A demo application (demo.py) is provided.
-It makes use of ::package::mopidy-json-client to implement a simple Mopidy CLI (Command Line Interface) client.
+   - demo_cli.py implements a simple Mopidy CLI (Command Line Interface) client.
+   - demo_volumen_gpio.py controls the volume and mute using a HW RotaryEncoder knob through the RPi.GPIO interface

 Project resources